Barings Bank: 1992–1995

 Barings was brought down in 1995 by a massive trading loss caused by fraudulent trading by its head derivatives trader in Singapore since 1992, Nick Leeson.
 Leeson was supposed to be arbitraging, seeking to profit from differences in the prices of Nikkei 225 futures contracts listed on the Osaka Securities Exchange in Japan and on the Singapore International Monetary Exchange (SIMEX).
 However, instead of buying on behalf of clients on one market and immediately selling on another market for a small profit, using the strategy approved by his superiors, Leeson started undertaking such trades using the bank's own money, gambling on the future direction of the Japanese markets.

 According to Eddie George, Governor of the Bank of England, Leeson began doing this at the end of January 1992.
 Due to a series of internal and external events, his unhedged losses escalated rapidly.

 Internal control

-Leeson was general manager for Barings' trading on SIMEX.
-Barings circumvented normal accounting, internal control and audit safeguards by making Leeson head of settlement operations for SIMEX, charged with ensuring accurate accounting for the unit.
+Leeson was general manager for Barings' trading on SIMEX; Barings circumvented normal accounting, internal control and audit safeguards by also making Leeson head of settlement operations for SIMEX, charged with ensuring accurate accounting for the unit.
 These positions would normally have been held by different employees.
 With authority to settle his own trades, Leeson was able to operate with no supervision from London—an arrangement that made it easier for him to hide his losses.
 After the collapse, several observers placed much of the blame on the bank's own deficient internal control and risk management practices.
 A number of people had raised concerns over Leeson's activities but were ignored.